eXpandCC/celerybeatredis/README.md

+# General (fork) information

+This fork of celerybeat-redis was firstly modified to get compatibility for Python 2.6.
+Now that version 2.6 is out of date, it was modified, by the eXpand dev. team, to get compatibility with Python version 3.x.

+The rest of the project, including the following text, stays unmodified.

 # Project Status

 Because of the busy of work, I doesn't got much time on this time, and one major reason is now I am programming with Java...